 Improving supply chain efficiency and visibility

-The adoption of LoRaWAN in supply chain and logistics has greatly improved the efficiency and transparency of the supply chain, which is extremely important to maintain flexible and dynamic relationships between various stakeholders.
+The adoption of LoRaWAN trackers in smart supply chain and logistics has greatly improved the efficiency and transparency of the supply chain, which is extremely important to maintain flexible and dynamic relationships between various stakeholders.
 In most cases, greater visibility means a stronger and more flexible supply chain.
 Businesses are able to act faster and optimize the workflows and processes.

 Increasing logistic efficiency and traceability